Leon Panetta 2014 Lecture Series Focused on ‘Learning the Lessons of History: Is the Past Prologue to the Future?’

 Presently, Mr. Duberstein serves on a wide range of commissions, task forces and cultural, educational and volunteer boards, including the board of directors of the Council on Foreign Relations, The Brookings Institution, Harvard University’s Kennedy School of Government’s Institute of Politics Senior Advisory Committee, the National Endowment for Democracy, the American Security Project, the National Alliance to End Homelessness, and the newly-formed National Institute for Civil Discourse.

-In addition to the evening programs, Secretary Panetta and the distinguished speakers also meet with students from Central Coast, Santa Clara Valley and North Bay Area high schools, community colleges, universities and military institutions as part of the Lecture Series Afternoon Student Program.
-Thanks to the Leon Panetta Lecture Series sponsors, more than 700 students participated in the program last year.
+In addition to the evening programs, Secretary Panetta and the distinguished speakers also met with students from Central Coast, Santa Clara Valley and North Bay Area high schools, community colleges, universities and military institutions as part of the Lecture Series Afternoon Student Program.
+Thanks to the Leon Panetta Lecture Series sponsors, more than 700 students participated in the program in 2014.

 For more information on tickets or the Lecture Series Afternoon Student Program, call the Institute at 831-582-4200.